Raychen0617/yolov5_optimization/docs/index.rst

 Experiment Results
 -----------
+.. note:: - Baseline is the result of YOLOv5s train 100 epochs from scratch.
-Every model in the result is an optimized YOLOV5s and is trained for 100 epochs from scratch
+          - Every model in the result is an optimized YOLOV5s and is trained for 100 epochs from scratch.

-Baseline is the result of YOLOv5s train 100 epochs from scratch
+          - NAS v1 and v2 (ex: DARTs_v1, DARTs_v2) differs from search space. v2 has larger search space than v1.

 .. image:: ./Result.png